DanySK/Course-DTM-SE-3/content/dvcs-basics/_index.md

 As you can imagine, creating a *new branch* and *attaching `HEAD`* to the freshly created branch is pretty common

-When an operation is very common, usually a short-hand is provided:
-* `git checkout -b new-branch-name`
+Very common, a short-hand is provided: `git checkout -b new-branch-name`
 * Creates `new-branch-name` from the current position of `HEAD`
 * Attaches `HEAD` to `new-branch-name`